Chart Color Schemes

 Manjimup is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Manjimup's population is around 5,643 as of Aug 2025.
-This reflects an increase of 196 people since the 2021 Census, which reported a population of 5,447 people.
-The change was inferred from the estimated resident population of 5,630 in June 2024 and an additional 25 validated new addresses since the Census date.
+Manjimup's population is around 5,646 as of Nov 2025.
+This reflects an increase of 199 people since the 2021 Census, which reported a population of 5,447 people.
+The change is inferred from the estimated resident population of 5,630 from the ABS as of June 2024 and an additional 26 validated new addresses since the Census date.
 This level of population equates to a density ratio of 17.4 persons per square kilometer.
 Population growth for the area was primarily driven by overseas migration.

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with 2022 as the base year for each SA2 area.
-For areas not covered, post-2032 growth rates are utilized based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-Considering projected demographic shifts, above median population growth is projected for Australia's non-metropolitan areas.
-The area is expected to grow by 773 persons to 2041, recording a gain of 13.5% over the 17 years based on latest population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth is projected for non-metropolitan areas.
+The area is expected to grow by 773 persons to 2041, recording a gain of 13.4% over the 17 years.

 Frequently Asked Questions - Population